Culture & Civic Life

 Learn More

 Home to the Salish, Kootenai, and Pend d'Oreille tribes, the Flathead Reservation was initially a 22-million-acre territory in the Western United States and Canada.
-Today, it encompasses nearly 1.3 million acres of land, including a portion of the Rocky Mountains, the southern half of Flathead Lake (the largest natural freshwater lake in the west), and an extensive river corridor with various wildlife and natural resources.
+Today, it encompasses about 1.3 million acres of land, including a portion of the Rocky Mountains, the southern half of Flathead Lake (the largest natural freshwater lake in the West), and an extensive river corridor with bountiful wildlife and natural resources.

-In 1934 the Salish, Kootenai, and Pend d'Oreille tribes became the first Native American tribe in U.S territory to adopt a Republic Tribal Council as a part of the Indian Reorganization Act.
+In 1934 the Salish, Kootenai, and Pend d'Oreille tribes became the first Native American tribes in U.S territory to adopt a Republic Tribal Council as a part of the Indian Reorganization Act.
 Their constitution and governance structure continues to operate effectively today.
-Engaging in various economic enterprises and investing in their community makes evident their commitment to regaining and restoring homelands and natural resources while building a self-sufficient society and economy.
+The tribes' economic enterprises and community investments illustrate their commitment to regaining and restoring homelands and natural resources while building a self-sufficient society and economy.
+The tribes spend more than $10 million each year on natural resources and land management to preserve and improve the reservation's resources.

 Support for the Culture Center